-The notion that early stage businesses need to focus on solving a client problem rather than on their own long-term survival is a common one.
+The notion that early stage businesses need to focus on solving a client problem rather than on their own long-term survival is a common one, although sometimes it can be a good idea to find a consultant who can help you solve some challenges.
 However, they need to explain their commercial goals and strategies when speaking to industry intermediaries like analysts or investors.
 That is my takeaway this week after one to one meetings with the founders of eleven start-ups, many of which face important choices about the partnerships they make and the resources they look for.

 Key issues for start-ups